Community Engagement

 Areas of Interests

 Dr. Greely provides expertise in the areas of biological oceanography, ecological physiology, marine fishes, and ocean science education.
 She has broad research interests which encompass teaching and training about the ocean sciences in three areas: graduate and undergraduate education, teacher education, and ocean literacy amongst youth.
-She currently coordinates four education programs: The Oceanography Camp for Girls (OCG), the In-service Teacher Oceanography Workshops (In-TOW), the National Ocean Science Bowl’s regional Spoonbill Bowl competition, and the Teaching and Communication Ocean Sciences Graduate Certificate Program.
+She currently coordinates four education programs: The Oceanography Camp Especially for Girls (OCG), the In-service Teacher Oceanography Workshops (In-TOW), the National Ocean Science Bowl’s regional Spoonbill Bowl competition, and the Teaching and Communication Ocean Sciences Graduate Certificate Program.

 In addition to teaching natural sciences and science education courses, Dr. Greely, also developed a series of graduate courses focused on teaching and communicating ocean sciences.
 Programs and courses are designed to teach science parallel to the way science is practiced in a research setting: courses are inquiry based, experiential, and learner guided.